-Personal precautions, If airborne dust and/or fume is present, use adequate engineering controls protective equipment and and, if needed, personal protection to prevent overexposure.
-Refer to emergency procedures: recommendations in Section 8.
+Personal precautions, protective equipment and emergency procedures: If airborne dust and/or fume is present, use adequate engineering controls and, if needed, personal protection to prevent overexposure.
+Refer to recommendations in Section 8.
 Methods and material for containment and cleaning up: Absorb with sand or other inert absorbent.
 Stop the flow of material, if this is without risk.
 Clean up spills immediately, observing precautions in the personal protective equipment in Section 8.
 Avoid generating dust.
 Prevent product from entering any drains, sewers or water sources.
 Refer to